yne/rle/README.md

                 └─────────┘   └───────────────────┘   └─────────┘
  Fragmentation                                                     Reassembly
               ┌─────PPDU1─┐ ┌──PPDU2──┐ ┌──PPDU3──┐ ┌──PPDU4────┐
-      ↓       │F│  ALPDU1 │ │S│    ALP│ │E│DU2    │ │C│ ALPDU3  │      ↑
+      ↓       │F│  ALPDU1 │ │S│    ALP│ │E│DU2    │ │F│ ALPDU3  │      ↑
               └───────────┘ └─────────┘ └─────────┘ └───────────┘    Frame
  Frame Packing                                                     Unpacking
            ...──┬───FPDU1───┬───FPDU2───┬───FPDU3───┬───FPDU4───┌──...
-      ↓         │   PPDU1   │  PPDU2  │P│  PPDU3  │P│  PPDU4    │      ↑
+      ↓         │   PPDU1   │  PPDU2  │X│  PPDU3  │X│  PPDU4    │      ↑
            ...──┴───────────┴───────────┴───────────┴───────────┴──...

+  P: Protocol Type
+  L: Label
+Pro: Protection Field
+  F: Full fragment header
+  S: Start fragment header
+  C: Continuation fragment header
+  E: End fragment header
+  X: User defined FPDU footer
 ```

 # Features

-## Memory/`memcpy` efficient
+## Memory and `memcpy` efficient
-The de/encapsulation process goes throught 4 differents layers.
+The de/encapsulation process goes through 4 different layers.
-A naiv approch would be to create a buffer for every layer, but it imply having to memcpy the old buffer into the new one at least 3 times.
+A naive approach would create a buffer for every layer, which imply having to memcpy the old buffer into the new one at least 3 times.
 A smarter approach would :
-- let the user, directly fill the ALPU "data" field (without realizing it), then simply add the ALPDU header/footer around that.
+- let the user, directly fill the ALPU "data" field (without realizing it), then, simply add the ALPDU header/footer around that to get an ALPDU.
 - let the user provide the FPDU location because he know, more than us, how to handle it memory allocation.
 - write each fragment of our freshly generated ALPDU into this FPDU, using PPDU header signaling.

+## Log agnostic
+Sometimes, status code are not enough to get detailed informations about what is going on.
+Reports are provided through user given log handler (syslog, printf, send).
+Each message is associated with a level (CRI,ERR,WRN,NFO,DBG) allowing the handler to filter out unwanted reports.

 ## Stream oriented API
 The de/encapsulation function use an event based API :